sjmsjmdsg/CodeQualityAgent/readme.md

 ## Usage

-The program reads dependencies from a `requirements.txt` file, checks their code quality, and outputs a report as a JSON file.
+The program reads dependencies from a `requirements.txt` file, checks their code quality, and outputs a JSON format report.

 1. **Prepare Your Requirements File**: Prepare a `requirements.txt` file with the necessary dependencies.